Caleb S.

 What is a Thesis Proposal?

-The thesis proposal is a type of detailed summary and outline of your research work.
+The thesis proposal is a type of detailed summary and outline of your thesis or research work.
 It provides a layout regarding how you will transform an unformed idea into a thoroughly researched concept.

 Moreover, it also identifies the problem, questions, and methods you will use in your thesis.
 All students are required to submit this mind map to the supervisor.
 This is how they will get a comprehensive idea of the research journey.